SrijanSriv211/Studybyte/README.md

 # Studybyte
 Studybyte is a Search Engine completely developed from scratch to help Students, find Study material easily on the Internet.

+Note:
+- The search algorithm for Studybyte isn't completed yet, so there are a few bugs and missing features, which will be fixed very soon.

 Studybyte's Official Website link: https://light-lens.github.io/Studybyte/

 ![Studybyte's Homepage Screenshot](./res/Studybyte-Screenshot.png)